thundergolfer/google-rules-of-machine-learning/README.md

 #### Rule 18 - Explore with features of content that generalize across contexts.

 Often a machine learning system is a small part of a much bigger picture.
-For example, if you imagine a post that might be used in What’s Hot, many people will plus­one, re­share, or comment on a post before it is ever shown in What’s Hot.
+For example, if you imagine a post that might be used in What’s Hot, many people will plus­-one, re-­share, or comment on a post before it is ever shown in What’s Hot.
 If you provide those statistics to the learner, it can promote new posts that it has no data for in the context it is optimizing.
-YouTube Watch Next could use number of watches, or co­watches (counts of how many times one video was watched after another was watched) from YouTube search.
+YouTube Watch Next could use number of watches, or co­-watches (counts of how many times one video was watched after another was watched) from YouTube search.
 You can also use explicit user ratings.
 Finally, if you have a user action that you are using as a label, seeing that action on the document in a different context can be a great feature.
 All of these features allow you to bring new content into the context.
 Note that this is not about personalization: figure out if someone likes the content in this context first, then figure out who likes it more or less.

 #### Rule 19 - Use very specific features when you can.